 In addition to the key contributor to the GDP of India, the service sector has also attracted major foreign investment lately.
 As per the quarterly Fact Sheet on Foreign Direct Investment (“FDI”) from April 2000 to December 2020, the FDI to Service Sector for the period ranging from April 2000 to December 2020 has alone accounted for a total of INR 500,505Cr, which accounts to 16% of the total foreign investment inflow as compared to the cumulative FDI of 26% in telecommunication, trading, power, hotel & tourism, non-conventional energy, information and broadcasting, consultancy services, education, sea transport, air transport, etc.

 Government Initiatives to ease FDI in the service sector

-Memorandum of Understanding entered between Ministry of Communication and Information Technology and the Department of Digital, Culture, Media and Sports of United Kingdom has been signed by the Union Cabinet on November 4, 2020, to cooperate in the field of telecommunication/information and communication technologies;
+A Memorandum of Understanding entered between the Ministry of Communication and Information Technology and the Department of Digital, Culture, Media and Sports of the United Kingdom was signed by the Union Cabinet on November 4, 2020, to cooperate in the field of telecommunication/information and communication technologies;

-(b) The Government of India also announced in September 2020 to infuse INR 200 billion in public sector banks through recapitalisation of bonds;
+(b) The Government of India also announced in September 2020 to infuse INR 200 billion in public sector banks through recapitalization of bonds;

 (d) The Government of India has also increased incentives provided under the Services Exports from India Scheme (SEIS) by 2% under the mid-term review of Foreign Trade Policy (2015-2020).

-Based on the initiatives undertaken by the Indian Government for the service sector, it can easily be assessed that the service sector will attract increased FDI, which would help in growing the service sector further and eventually leading to an increased contribution into India’s GDP.
+Based on the initiatives undertaken by the Indian Government for the service sector, it can easily be assessed that the service sector will attract increased FDI, which would help in growing the service sector further and eventually lead to an increased contribution to India’s GDP.